alexandroid000/self-assembly/Overview_and_Future_Work.md

     - free variable: angle of wedge (4-5 different angles)
 - casimir effect: two parallel cardboard plates in an active single-agent bath
 - asymmetric gear (made of cardboard?) in active single-agent bath
+- lots of movable obstacles (cardboard cubes or cylinders) in arena with several agents

 ### Other possible modelling / control variables: